nandinii3/financial-tracker/README.md

-# AI Financial Assistant
+# Financial Assistant

-A modern, AI-powered personal finance management app built with Next.js.
-Track budgets, categorize transactions, and get personalized financial coaching—all without requiring any API credits or external services.
+A modern, finance management app built with Next.js.
+Track budgets, categorize transactions, and get personalized financial coaching all without requiring any API credits or external services.Future plan is to integrate the application with AI for better customised experience.

 ## Features